-Susanne Sachsman Grooms is a partner at Kaplan Hecker & Fink LLP, resident in the DC office.
+Susanne Sachsman Grooms is a partner at Kaplan Hecker & Fink LLP.

 As a former federal prosecutor and one of the nation’s leading experts in congressional investigations, Susanne’s practice focuses on helping clients navigate high stakes, complex investigations that potentially involve multiple federal and state agencies, Congress, and regulatory authorities, as well as significant reputational concerns.
 Susanne has assisted clients in matters before the House Committee on Oversight and Reform, the House Committee on Transportation and Infrastructure, the House Select Subcommittee on the Coronavirus Crisis, the House Committee on Foreign Affairs, the Senate Permanent Subcommittee on Investigations, the Senate Committee on Homeland Security & Government Affairs, the Senate Committee on Finance, the Senate Committee on Foreign Relations, the Senate Committee on Rules and Administration, and the Office of Congressional Ethics, among others.

 Whether it is in the development of a strategic response to an inquiry, negotiating over a document production, or preparing an executive for a hearing, briefing, or interview, Susanne’s extensive record of leading hundreds of these investigations from inside the government gives her a leading edge in assisting clients with congressional investigations, other government and regulatory investigations, internal investigations, and crisis management.

 Susanne’s current and recent representations include:

 - Representing an international bank in connection with a request for documents and information from the Senate Committee on Finance